vuejs/v2.vuejs.org/src/v2/guide/components.md

 </div>
 ```

-In the parent, a `<template>` element with a special attribute `scope` indicates that it is a template for a scoped slot.
+In the parent, a `<template>` element with a special attribute `scope` must exist, indicating that it is a template for a scoped slot.
 The value of `scope` is the name of a temporary variable that holds the props object passed from the child:

 ``` html
 <div class="parent">